Middleman gives details to Malta court of plot to kill reporter

 Theuma recounted his panic after the alleged triggermen were arrested and news emerged that one was cooperating with police.

-He said he was then contacted again by an employee from government headquarters whom he named as Kenneth.
-In an apparent attempt to buy their silence, Kenneth said the three suspects would be released on bail and given 1 million euros, though the bail did not arrive.
+He said he was then contacted again by an employee from in the government headquarters whom he named as Kenneth.
+In an apparent attempt to buy their silence, Kenneth said the three suspects would be released on bail and given 1 million euros, though the bail and did not arrive.

 “I started to think they would either lock me up or kill me,” he said.
 He also acknowledged writing a note where he said both Schembri and Fenech ordered the hit.